Architects for Health Student Design Awards 2019

 The AfH Student Design Award is an annual design competition for students and 2019 marks our 12th year.
 As well as promoting good design, AfH is also committed to encouraging the next generation to become passionate about the quality of design for health and social care settings.

 Our goal is to celebrate the opportunities in health and social care for innovation and experimentation and to bring together students from different disciplines to share fresh thinking.
 We are especially keen to encourage students in UK and international architecture and design schools to engage including courses in public art, landscape design, interior design and architecture.

 For the Open Award, we encourage and support colleges and universities to embed the health programme into their curricula and give exposure to those already engaging in healthcare projects.
-We support participants through reviews and seminars.
+We support participants through reviews (crits) and seminars.

-The Brief for the 2018 Awards
+The Brief for the 2019 Awards

-Winners are rewarded with cash prizes, a chance to exhibit project work at national conferences, complementary AfH membership for 2018 and an opportunity to discuss their work with others including architectural and design leaders in healthcare.
+Winners are rewarded with cash prizes, a chance to exhibit project work at national conferences, complementary AfH membership for one year and an opportunity to discuss their work with others including architectural and design leaders in healthcare.

 For further details of the programme and to register please select Student Awards on our Contact page and send a message.